publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2D/schII/m__us_usc_t15_s80b–3.md

         (7)

-         any investment adviser, other than any entity that has elected to be regulated or is regulated as a business development company pursuant to section 54 of the Investment Company Act of 1940 \[[15 U.S.C.
-80a–53][/us/usc/t15/s80a–53]\], who solely advises—
+         any investment adviser, other than any entity that has elected to be regulated or is regulated as a business development company pursuant to [section 80a–53 of this title][/us/usc/t15/s80a–53], who solely advises—

             (A) small business investment companies that are licensees under the Small Business Investment Act of 1958 \[[15 U.S.C.
 661][/us/usc/t15/s661] et seq.\];